zeionara/archeron/README.md

 As follows from the list above, **the tutorial is applicable if reader has an existing linux installation with configured GRUB, uses device with UEFI system and GPT partition table**.
 If some of the points are not applicable, the tutorial is also useful in case reader is ready to resolve problems that may occur during installation on their own.

 > **Note**
 > This tutorial draws inspiration for its structure from the `UML Use cases` specification.
 Each section is separated into three main parts - 'preconditions', 'main flow' and 'postconditions'.
+There are a few optional sections: 'pitfalls', in which possible errors and mitigation strategies are described, and 'extension-points', in which the branching of the installation is described (situations of uncertainty, when in some situations one option will be preferable and in other circumstances - another options; for example - gpu drivers installation).

+> **Note**
-There is an optional section 'pitfalls' in which possible errors and mitigation strategies are described.
-Terms 'section' and 'stage' might used interchengeably.
+> Terms 'section' and 'stage' might be used interchengeably.
 However, term 'section' is more related to a part of 'tutorial' itself, and 'stage' is related to the part of installation process which corresponds to particular element of the tutorial.

+P.S.
+In cases of ambiguities in the tutorial, refer to the [installation logs](assets/logs) which are histories of commands from real arch installations.

 ## Useful resources